johanmodin/clifs/README.md

 getting the features for the search query through the CLIP text encoder.
 The features are then matched by similarity and the top results are returned, if above a set threshold.

-To allow easy use of the CLIFS backend, a simple web server running django is used to provide a interface to the search engine.
+To allow easy use of the CLIFS backend, a simple web server running django is used to provide an interface to the search engine.

 ## Examples
-To give an idea of the power of this model, a few examples are shown below, with the search query in bold and the result below.
+To give an idea of the capability of this model, a few examples are shown below, with the search query in bold and the result below.
 These search queries are done against the 2 minute Sherbrooke video from the [UrbanTracker Dataset](https://www.jpjodoin.com/urbantracker/dataset.html).
 Only the top image result for each query is shown.
 Note that the model is in fact quite capable of OCR.